rubiojr/rubiojr.github.com/_posts/2013-04-29-distributing-complex-ruby-scripts-with-omnibus-generated-debian-packages.md

 Now, [Fog](https://github.com/fog/fog) and [Sinatra](http://sinatrarb.com) have been packaged (oh yeah!) and are available in Ubuntu Precise repositories.
-Unfortunately, I need a newer Sinatra version coz I want Feature X, available in version 1.4 and the packaged version is 1.3.2 (shit).
+Unfortunately, I need a newer Sinatra version because I want Feature X, available in version 1.4 and the packaged version is 1.3.2 (ouch!).

 Same thing with Fog, packaged version is 1.3.1 and I need 1.10!